GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-Simply compositing the generated object with the scene for optimization tends to introduce floaters having a similar appearance to the scene background, as shown in Fig.~\ref{fig:ab_bg} baseline results, where the green floaters are difficult to recognize in the scene with trees and grass as background.
-By introducing the sparsity loss that encourages the generated object to be concrete, the floaters are reduced to a certain extent but still present (Fig.~\ref{fig:ab_bg} second column).
-To further remove floaters, we augment the background with pure white or black during training to make floaters obvious.
-Eventually, the results are clean as displayed in Fig.~\ref{fig:ab_bg} last column.
-The corresponding opacity map is visualized in Fig.~\ref{fig:ab_bg} second row, where floaters can be clearly observed in the baseline results. \\
+\textbf{Sparsity loss and background augmentation.} Simply compositing the generated object with the scene for optimization tends to introduce artifacts having a similar appearance to the scene background, as shown in \cref{fig:ab_all} (c) baseline results, where the green floaters are difficult to recognize in the scene with trees and grass as background.
+By introducing the sparsity loss that encourages the generated object to be compact, we observe a reduction in floaters, though they are still present (\cref{fig:ab_all} (c) second column).
+To further eliminate floaters, we augment the background with pure white or black during training to make floaters apparent.
+Ultimately, the results are clean as displayed in \cref{fig:ab_all} (c) last column.
+The corresponding opacity maps are visualized in \cref{fig:ab_all} (c) second row, where floaters present as foggy patterns in the baseline results.\\